evbernardes/Origami_Grid_Patterns/README.md

 - Circular pleat (with special simulation mode)
 - Kresling tower (using parameters as defined in: [https://doi.org/10.1115/SMASIS2016-9071](https://doi.org/10.1115/SMASIS2016-9071))
 - Bendy Straw (as published in: [https://doi.org/10.1115/1.4052222](https://doi.org/10.1115/1.4052222))

+## Patterns planned to be implemented
+- Miura Ori tesselation.

 ### Cylindrical Class: Subclass of Pattern for automatic generation of slots for rigid support
 -  Cylindrical Kresling tower
 - Bendy Straw Kresling tower